jkfran/killport/README.md

 # killport

 `killport` is a command-line utility for killing processes listening on specific ports.
 It's designed to be simple, fast, and effective.
-The tool is built with Rust and works on Linux and macOS.
+The tool is built with Rust and works on Linux, macOS, and Windows.

 ## Features